augustinasn/path-reducer/README.md

-# Path Reducer
+# path-reducer

-The Path Reducer is a Python package that simplifies a list of directions by removing opposite directions that cancel each other out.
+path-reducer is a Python package that simplifies a list of directions by removing opposite directions that cancel each other out.

 ## Installation

-You can install the Path Reducer package using pip:
+Package is published on PyPi, you can install it using pip:

 ```
 pip install path-reducer